SilverEzredes/MDF-XL/README.md

 [alphaZomega](https://github.com/alphazolam) for his work on [EMV](https://github.com/alphazolam/EMV-Engine), which heavily inspired this tool, and for his guidance.

-koune_samson, baronbeefbowl, b00marrows, Dimpleboob, mellamocarlos, hakz01, darckray, jenya66, lupercal2024, tempjen_90619, beethy and others for testing.
+Members of the Modding Haven discord server for testing.